The profession of bus driver

 The range of activities is therefore broad in both public and private companies.
 Bus drivers in the public sector often enjoy the benefits of collective bargaining coverage and union support, while bus drivers in private companies can benefit from a greater variety of job opportunities.
 In both sectors, the demands for professionalism and reliability are high, and the role of the bus driver remains essential to the mobility and functioning of public life.

 Whether in the public or private sector, bus drivers make a significant contribution to the mobility and connectivity of society.
 They enable people to go about their daily lives by getting them to their destination safely and on time.
-This makes the job of a bus driver both responsible and fulfilling.
+This makes the profession of bus driver a responsible and fulfilling job.

 As a bus driver, professional behavior is extremely important.
 Accidents involving buses are particularly serious due to their weight and the large number of passengers.
 Especially as passengers often do not wear their seat belts.
 The consequences can be fatal, especially at high speeds.
 We have summarized some rules of conduct for bus drivers: